TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

                       symlinks=False, upgrade=False, with_pip=False, \
                       prompt=None)

-    The :class:`EnvBuilder` class accepts the following keyword arguments on
+    The :class:`EnvBuilder` kundi accepts the following keyword arguments on
     instantiation:

     * ``system_site_packages`` -- a Boolean value indicating that the system Python